randomphotons/randomphotons.github.io/_links/dinghygirls.md

   - screenqld
 sort_order: 201808
 ---
-Welcome to *Dinghy Girls*, Torres Strait women in their element, daring to challenge the wild frontier of their sea country.
-They are young, vivacious and yearn for adventure out on the vast seascape of the Torres Strait.
+Embark on an adventure with the _Dinghy Girls_, a group of fearless Torres Strait women who embrace the wild frontier of their sea country.
+Young, spirited, and thirsting for adventure, they conquer the vast seascape of the Torres Strait.

-Screened on [ABC iView](https://iview.abc.net.au/show/dinghy-girls) in 2018.
+Watch it on [ABC iView](https://iview.abc.net.au/show/dinghy-girls) in 2018.
 Written and directed by Shanice Tabua, produced by Aaron Fa'aoso.
 David served as the editor.